HOT OFFER! Save $30 per month for 6 months on selected nbn internet plans!...Use promo code MATE30 at checkout! Hurry, limited time only!

 When conducting a speed test, be sure to turn off any other activities or applications that might be using up your bandwidth.
 This will give you a more accurate picture of your internet speed when it’s not being used for anything else.

-If your speed test results are significantly lower than the speeds you’re supposed to be getting, it could indicate an issue with your internet connection.
+If your speed test results are significantly lower than the speeds you’re supposed to get, it could indicate an issue with your internet connection.
 On the other hand, if your speeds are as advertised but your internet still feels slow, the issue might be with your device or your network setup.

 2. Check your devices